kybeen0521/cp_home/README.md

-# Pump & Motor Data Analysis Pipeline
+# Centrifugal Pump Data Analysis Pipeline

 ## Overview
 This repository contains a set of Python tools for analyzing pump performance and motor power consumption data,